badj/playwright-poc/README.md

    ```bash
    npx playwright test
    ```
-2. Generate and view the HTML report when test execution completes - The Report open automatically and generated in [monocart-report/index.html](monocart-report/index.html)
+2. Generate and view the HTML report when test execution completes - The Report opens automatically and is generated in [monocart-report/index.html](monocart-report/index.html)
    ```bash
    npx monocart show-report monocart-report/index.html
    ```
-- A hyperlink to the webserver will be printed to the terminal that link through to the generated report - sample output:
+- A hyperlink to the web server will be printed to the terminal that links through to the generated report - sample output:

   ```
   serve dirs [ 'monocart-report', './' ]